 - Your business has a Facebook page, right?
 If not, here's your friendly reminder to go sign up.

-- If you haven't already, sign up for Twitter.
+- If you haven't already, sign up for Twitter and Instagram.
+It's where all the action happens.

-- Search relevant tourism hashtags and join the conversations there.
+- Search for popular tourism hashtags and join the conversations there.

 - Follow relevant accounts and share their posts with your followers.